Above, large Stelth Pump prototype. Pressure transducers map the internal pressure zones within the pump while it is running.

 Preceded by many years of our own R&D and testing in our own test rigs; here’s how and when that independent testing and validation started and how it presently continues.

-You do not need to interpret the Chinese Gov, ITT (Xylem) or Koller charts!
-They are provided for those who can or who you want to show them to and so they are immediately viewable here to support our performance claims.
+- You do not need to interpret the Chinese Gov, ITT (Xylem) or Koller charts!
+Extracts are provided for those who can or who you want to show them to and so they are immediately viewable here to support our performance claims.
 Also, the full reports are available; just ask.

 We took prototypes of a Stelth Bilge pump, Stelth Automotive engine cooling pump and two Stelth Spa pumps, plus 3 manufactured competitor pumps to China for back to back testing.